Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 Pray.
 Bathroom break.
 Get snacks from snack basket and have snack while listening to memory work CD.

-***Parent Helper: Take pictures of each child holding "First Day of CC" sign.***
+***Parent Helper: Take pictures of each child holding a "First Day of CC" sign.***

 - ***Parent Helper: While we’re doing science, hide the review game envelopes around the room.***